krisnecula/arcade-game/README.md

 ## Game Description

 In this game you have a Player and Enemies (Bugs).
 The goal of the player is to reach the water, without colliding into any one of the enemies.
-The player can move left, right, up and down.
-The enemies move in varying speeds on the paved block portion of the scene.
-Once a the player collides with an enemy, the game is reset and the player moves back to the start square.
-Once the player reaches the water the game is won.

 ## Instructions

-TBA
+1. Use the left, right, up and down keys on your keyboard to move player across the screen
+2. Avoid enemies when crossing the road
+3. If you collide with an enemy, the game will automatically reset
+3. Reach the water to win!

 ## Built With